xdebug/vscode-php-debug/README.md

 The official implementation of the [dbgpProxy](https://xdebug.org/docs/dbgpProxy).

 A _Xdebug helper_ browser extension is also recommended.
 There the request side IDE key can be easily configured.

+## Xdebug Control Sockets

+With Xdebug 3.5+, a new feature enables IDEs to trigger pauses in PHP execution.
+This extension supports Xdebug Control Sockets in two ways:

+1. **Pause during active debugging**: The _pause_ button triggers a control socket pause command, allowing you to pause PHP execution even in loops without breakpoints.

+2. **Pause any PHP process**: The VS Code command `Pause PHP process (Xdebug Control Socket)` lists all PHP Control Sockets on your system, letting you pause any process or initiate a debug connection.
+Ensure the debugger is listening for incoming connections.

+For setup instructions, see the [Xdebug control_socket documentation](https://xdebug.org/docs/step_debug#control_socket).

 ## Troubleshooting